marcel-goldschen-ohm/pyqt-ext/docs/AbstractTree.md

 - [Quick start example](#quick-start-example): Example of a simple custom tree model/view.
 - [AbstractTreeItem](#abstracttreeitem): Generic tree node with parent/child linkage, navigation, path access, iteration, etc. *Only missing the data you want to associate with it.*
 - [AbstractTreeModel](#abstracttreemodel): Tree model that knows how to work with `AbstractTreeItem`s.
-- [AbstractDndTreeModel](#abstractdndtreemodel): Tree model with default drag and drop functionality.
+- [AbstractDndTreeModel](#abstractdndtreemodel): Tree model with default drag-and-drop functionality.
 - [AbstractTreeView](#abstracttreeview): Tree view widget with context menu and Ctrl+Wheel expand/fold.

 # Install